zextras/tech-doc/source/suite/admin.rst

 module’s configuration.
 Resetting the Admin Configuration will affect both Zextras Admin and Zimbra delegation rights.

-   **Warning**

-   Using the Admin Configuration Reset feature will completely wipe all delegation configuration from the server, bringing it back to the state of a fresh installation.
+.. warning:: Using the Admin Configuration Reset feature will completely wipe all delegation configuration from the server, bringing it back to the state of a fresh installation.
 Only Admin Delegation settings will be wiped, no other kind of data will be affected.

 .. _what_does_the_admin_configuration_reset_clear: